Semi-supervised Community Detection using Glauber Dynamics for an Ising Model: Numerical experiments

 \subsection{Parameter selection}

-Table \ref{tab: parameter evaluation} shows the mean relative classification error of Algorithm \ref{alg: algorithm} in logarithmic-degree regimes for different values of $\alpha$ and $\beta_n$; for the experiments here and below the parameters of the graph are given in the table captions.
-The relative errors that we observed were roughly $0\%$, $42.9\%$, $57.1\%$ and $100\%$ in a few experiments; the second and third values correspond to the monochromatic outcomes while the last value corresponds to labeling each node with the opposite community.
+Table \ref{tab: parameter evaluation} shows the mean relative classification error (the fraction of correct spins) of our algorithm in logarithmic-degree regimes for different values of $\alpha$ and $\beta_n$; for the experiments here and below the parameters of the graph are given in the table captions.
+The relative errors were roughly $0\%$, $42.9\%$, $57.1\%$, and $100\%$ in a few experiments; the second and third values correspond to the monochromatic outcomes while the last value corresponds to labeling each node with the opposite community.
 The averages shown in Table \ref{tab: parameter evaluation} depend on how many times each of the above relative errors was observed over all the experiments.

 We observe that the algorithm performs much better for $\alpha = 6$ than $\alpha = 0$.
 In particular, the mean relative error with $\alpha = 6$ is negligible for all $\eta \geq 0.02$, whereas the algorithm struggles with small values of $\eta$ when $\alpha = 0$, especially in the more challenging regime with $a = 7$.
 The value of $\beta_n$ does not affect the mean relative error significantly.
 However, it makes the algorithm stop in fewer iterations because eventually the flip rate of every spin is equal to zero.
 The average number of iterations observed when $\beta_n = \infty$ ranges roughly between $8.3 \times 10^3$ and $1.2 \times 10^4$ iterations across all regimes considered, which is significantly less than the $5 \times 10^4$ iterations in the cases where $\beta_n = 1$.